Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 }
 ```

-On GTX 4080, the throughput could get roughly 82GB/s.
+When tested on a GTX 4080, this method achieved a throughput of approximately 82GB/s.

 ### Tiled reduction with shared memory {#tiled-reduction-with-shared-memory}